 Scientifically known as Adansonia digitata, the Baobab tree is also called the tree of life as it stores life-saving water in its branches and trunk.
 This is of great value, as the Baobab trees grow in Africa, Australia, and the Middle East.
 Each part of the Baobab tree has traditionally been used as food, medicine, clothing, and even household stuff.

-Baobab fruit is very much edible, and as for the baobab seed powder, it is widely used in foods due to its nutrients, and numerous health benefits.
-It’s a good source of carbohydrates, phosphorus, potassium, and vitamin C. The fruit is usually found inside hard pods hanging upside down from the tree.
+Baobab fruit powder is very much edible, and as for the Baobab fruit powder, it is widely used in foods due to its nutrients, and numerous health benefits.
+Baobab fruit powder is a good source of carbohydrates, phosphorus, potassium, and vitamin C. The fruit is usually found inside hard pods hanging upside down from the tree.

 What does a baobab fruit taste like?

-Now, you may be wondering what’s so great about this Baobab powder.
+Now, you may be wondering what’s so great about this Baobab fruit powder.

 Is Baobab good for weight loss?

-If you’re trying to lose some extra pounds, adding the Baobab fruit to your diet could be beneficial.
-It helps reduce your carb cravings and produces feelings of fullness, which, in turn, helps you eat less and lose weight.
+If you’re trying to lose some extra pounds, adding the Baobab fruit powder to your diet could be beneficial.
+Baobab fruit powder helps reduce your carb cravings and produces feelings of fullness, which, in turn, helps you eat less and lose weight.
 A study involving 20 participants found that drinking a common smoothie with Baobab extract (15g) significantly reduced hunger as opposed to placebo drinks.

 The SR legacy published on fdc.nal.usda.gov shows that Baobab is high in fiber, including most powdered compounds packing around 4.5g of fiber into each teaspoon (10g).
 Research shows that fiber moves through our body gradually and helps stall the emptying of our stomach; this keeps you feeling full longer.